DragWx/Advent2021/NOTES.md

 - That means, when `velocity.X == currStepNum`, all valid answers are all `velocity.Y` values inside the target Y region on all step numbers `N` where `currStepNum >= N`. (a.k.a., "this step and then all steps after this")

 This is the second puzzle where I needed to stop and finish the next day, because it was getting too late at night.
 I usually try to finish these in the same night, but I'm starting to feel the effects of how much sleep I'm losing by doing that.
 Take care of yourselves, folks. :D

+# Day 18
+This is big and complicated and I hate it. :D

+I just ignored the nested structure and scanned each equation as a flat array of numbers, and then a flat array of depths.
+I did it that way because part of the operations requires distributing values to adjacent numbers regardless of depth.
+As it turns out, you don't need to keep track of grouping, because only *pairs* can increase depth, so if you're looking for pairs above a depth of 4, the first index you find in your scan will *always* be the left half of a pair.

+Sadly, I couldn't come up with anything clever for phase 2 after staring at it for almost two hours, so I just made it look at all permutations of equations to find which one had the biggest magnitude.
+It worked, but it won't scale well.
+Sometimes, you simply have to go with what works, and then come back to optimize it later.